Which tool or technology has benefited your business in a way you never expected? And how difficult would it be to operate without that tool today?

 “Desktop search program,” says Ed Bott, Ed Bott’s Windows Expertise:

 There are two kinds of people in the world: those who file stuff meticulously in neatly labeled file folders, and those who stuff everything into shoeboxes.

-I started out using X1 and later switched to Copernic (which I still recommend for use with Windows XP).
-Today, all of my business PCs run on Windows Vista, which has superb desktop search capabilities built in.
+I started out using X1 and later switched to Copernic (which I still recommend for use with Windows ).
 I can usually find an invoice, a report, a draft of an article I’m working on, or a string of e-mail messages within a matter of seconds, by typing a keyword in the search box.
 If the list of results is too long, I can winnow it by date or file type or person.